euroadams/payment-gateway-helpers/paystack/README.md

 #### Configuring API Key

-First define a constant `#ff0000P``STK_API_KEY` to hold your paystack API keys and assign it an associative array with key/value pairs as follows
+First define a constant `#ff0000 PSTK_API_KEY` to hold your paystack API keys and assign it an associative array with key/value pairs as follows

 ```php
 <?php